 5. Replace the Flooring

 Whether you are replacing the flooring of your new home because you don’t like it or because there are a lot of visible damages to it, the perfect time to do so is before you move in.
 You don’t want to be moving your furniture twice, do you?
 It is an added hassle.
-Also, if you can save time, and money (if hiring a flooring company) because they won’t have to deal with moving your furniture away from their work area.
+Also, it can save time, and money (if hiring a flooring company) because they won’t have to deal with moving your furniture away from their work area.

 6. Call Pest Control